 Approximate Duration: 60 minutes

-Watch Episodes 1 and 2 from Season One and come ready to talk about it.
+Watch the film and come ready to talk about it.

 Please Note: Much like a book club, this “movie club” event will be more enjoyable if you watch the film before attending.
 This film is available on many streaming platforms.